 One of our Board of Directors' key responsibilities is the oversight of risk associated with the Company.
 Certain of these responsibilities have been delegated to specific Committees, in which case the Board oversees the work of the Committee.
 As discussed above, our Risk and Compliance Committee is responsible for monitoring the Company's enterprise risk management framework, and regularly meets with the Chief Risk and Compliance Officer to discuss risk exposures and mitigation plans.
 This Committee monitors the Company's evaluation and management of risks, including operational risk, regulatory compliance risks and cybersecurity risks, through reviews with management and it reviews and approves related party transactions.
-The Audit Committee monitors the Company's financial activities with management and internal and external auditors.
-The Nomination/Governance Committee monitors the Company's governance risk by regular review with management.
+The Audit Committee monitors the Company's financial risks through regular reviews of the Company's governance risk by regular review with management.
 The Compensation Committee monitors the Company's compensation policies and related risks by regular reviews with management.
 The Board of Directors' role in risk oversight is consistent with the Company's leadership structure with the President and Chief Executive Officer and other members of senior management, including our Chief Risk and Compliance Officer, having responsibility for assessing and managing the Company's risk exposure, and the Board of Directors and its Committees providing oversight in connection with these efforts.